coolbutuseless/triangular/README.md

 res <- triangular::decompose(polygons_df)

 #~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-# Remove the triangles which are 'interior' according to the even-odd rule
+# Keep the triangles which are acceptable:
+# i.e. interior to the polygon, and not too thin
 #~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 triangles_df <- res$triangles_df %>%
-  filter(interior)
+  filter(acceptable)

 #~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 # Plot the triangles